Cost Comparison

 How to Reduce Your Costs

-Candidates can explore various strategies to reduce the cost of Series 66 certification.
-These include seeking employer sponsorship, applying for financial aid, choosing community colleges over private institutions, pursuing scholarships, and participating in workforce development programs.
+Candidates can explore several strategies to reduce the costs associated with the Series 66 exam.
+These include seeking employer sponsorship, applying for financial aid, choosing community colleges over private institutions for preparatory courses, and looking into scholarships and workforce development programs that support financial education.

 Cost Tiers by State